saloonphp/rate-limit-plugin/.github/README.md

 ## Getting Started

-To install the plugin, at the `HasRateLimit` trait to your connector or request.
+To install the plugin, add the `HasRateLimit` trait to your connector or request.
 It's recommended that if you have a connector, you should put it on the connector, but it can be put on an individual request if a specific endpoint has a different rate-limit or if you are using solo requests.